kirbydesign/designsystem/.github/CONTRIBUTING.md

 5. **Celebrate! 🎉** - your changes have been added to Kirby!

 ### I have an enhancement
-- Submit issue using the enhancement request template
+- Submit [new issue](https://github.com/kirbydesign/designsystem/issues/new/choose) using the enhancement request template
   - please read "[the good: issue](#issue)"
 - Contact kirby-guild to get it tech refined
 - If you would like to implement issue: